Athiran: Production

-Title of the film was announced on 17 February 2019 alongside the first official poster.
+The title of the film was announced on 17 February 2019 alongside the first official poster.
 Athiran marks the directorial debut of Vivek.
 According to Vivek, the story was formed based on a real-life account combined with inspiration from a short story written by Edgar Allan Poe.
 He said: "the story idea came up after I went to a Kalari school in Thrippunithura, Kerala, where autistic students were performing with the same prowess as the school's other students".
 The screenplay was written by P. F. Mathews.
 When Vivek briefed the story idea to Fahadh two-and-a-half years ago, it was Fahadh who introduced him Mathews.
 Vivek himself titled the film.
 Vivek cites Ulladakkam, Sesham, and Devadoothan as the major inspirations for the film, and were also inspired by Shutter Island, A Cure for Wellness, and Stonehearst Asylum.

 Principal photography began in November 2018.
 The film was extensively shot in Ooty, Tamil Nadu.
 Filming was completed on 21 January 2019.
 It took 55 days to complete the filming process.
 The film is set in a psychiatric facility.